 Whilst portfolio companies in respect of which GHO provides investment advice do not fall within the Firm’s supply chain, we recognise the importance of engaging with each such company to encourage them to adopt responsible business and supplier processes.

 We have an active responsible investing reporting programme which enables each portfolio company and GHO to perform better and drive value creation for stakeholders.
-This includes reporting on certain key performance indicators, including that supply chains are fully compliant with human rights laws.
+This includes reporting on certain key performance indicators that are monitored throughout our portfolio quarterly and annually.